kjunggithub/watermarks/README.md

 # Watermarks
-A shell script to add watermarks to images
+A shell script to add watermarks to images.

 ## Dependencies
-**Watermarks** requires `ImageMagick` and specifically `composite` to run.
+**Watermarks** requires `ImageMagick` and specifically, `composite` to run.

 ## Instructions
 1. clone the repo.

 `git clone git@github.com:kjunggithub/watermarks.git && cd watermarks`

-2. Replace `watermarks.png` with an transparent image to be used as the watermark on all images.
-Please keep the same file name.
+2. Replace `watermarks.png` with an transparent image (png) to be used as the watermark.

-3. Place all images that needs the watermarks to be applied onto into the `input` folder.
+3. Place all images that needs the watermarks into the `input` folder.

 4. Run the shell script.